Revised and updated 10 May 2017.

 Cost: free (you pay for drinks/food)

 This event is great opportunities to network with other women in business.

 There are also occasional lunches.

-See the EBC Events Calendar for upcoming events and to book.
+See the EBC Events for upcoming events and to book.

 If you do decide to join, EBC members also get the bonus of free special monthly training events for members only.
 Workshops have covered topics such as marketing and pricing.